What you should know before booking at Total Axe

 - Each player will throw together until the tie is broken.

-- If both players have hit a bulls-eye three times in a row, the 8-balls are the only zone in play
+- If both players have hit a bulls-eye, the corners are the only targets in play

 - Games per round

-- During all other rounds, matches will be played until one person wins 4 games (4 out of 7).
+- When only four players remain, matches are played until one person wins 4 games (4 out of 7).